EESSI/docs/docs/test-suite/usage.md

 Before testing the EESSI software stack, you must make sure it is available by [setting up your environment](../using_eessi/setting_up_environment.md).
 Specifically, the `EESSI` modules must be in your `$MODULEPATH` so they can be loaded.
-You can check this by running `module --show-hidden avail EESSI` Loading an EESSI module before running `reframe` is not recommended; this is taken care of by the test suite.
+You can check this by running `module --show-hidden avail EESSI`.
+Loading an EESSI module before running `reframe` is not recommended; this is taken care of by the test suite.

 ## Listing available tests { #listing-available-tests }